 What to Do Before You Write a Blog Post

 Before you begin writing, flesh out the idea on paper as much as possible.
 Does the idea flow with your blog’s content well?
+This is important when it comes to how to write a blog for money.

 Can you write extensively on the topic?
 Can you present it in an engaging way that will keep readers going til the end?
 Does it help someone in some way?